hashicorp/go-immutable-radix/README.md

  * Minimum / Maximum value lookups
  * Ordered iteration

-As an immutable implementation, it provides a `Txn` that can be used to make multiple mutable updates (insert, delete) in a more efficient manner than one at a time.
+A tree supports using a transaction to batch multiple updates (insert, delete) in a more efficient manner than performing each operation one at a time.

 Documentation
 =============